pinterest/pymemcache/README.rst

 * Complete implementation of the memcached text protocol.
 * Configurable timeouts for socket connect and send/recv calls.
 * Access to the "noreply" flag, which can significantly increase the speed of writes.
-* Flexible, simple approach to serialization and deserialization.
+* Flexible, modular and simple approach to serialization and deserialization.
 * The (optional) ability to treat network and memcached errors as cache misses.

 Installing pymemcache